 A sensor with processing capabilities integrated with a raw sensor to provide

 richer information than conventional raw sensors.
-Smart sensors typically have
+Smart sensors have industrial

-rather than the annalog resistacne or voltage output of raw sensors.
+rather than the annalog resistance or voltage output of raw sensors.
 NVE offers

 GMR- and TMR-based smart sensors.